 In the spring of 1779, the men planted corn and were occasionally surprised by the Indians.
 However, nothing serious occurred until July 21, 1779, when some of the men working in the field were attacked by a party of Indians in the morning.
 Isaac Vincent, Elias Freeland, and Jacob Freeland, Jr. were killed, and Benjamin Vincent and Michael Freeland were taken prisoners.
 Ten-year-old Benjamin Vincent hid in a furrow, but he was also captured.

 Nothing again occurred until the morning of July 29.
 At about daybreak, as Jacob Freeland, Sr. was going out of the gate, he was shot and fell inside the gate.
 The fort was surrounded by about 100 British troops and 300 Indians, commanded by Captain McDonald.
 In the Battle of Fort Freeland, there were only about 21 men in the fort who had little ammunition.
 At about nine o’clock a.m., a flag of truce was raised, and negotiations began.
 By noon, an agreement had been made that all who could bear arms would be taken as prisoners, the old men, women, and children set free, and the fort was given up to plunder.
 After the surrender of Fort Freeland, Captains Hawkins Boone and Samuel Daugherty arrived with 30 men, supposing the fort was still holding out.
-As they dashed Warrior Run, they were surrounded.
+As they dashed through Warrior Run, they were surrounded.
 Boone and Daugherty, with nearly half their force, were killed.
 The remainder broke through their enemies and escaped.
 Thirteen scalps of this party were brought into the fort in a handkerchief.
 Soon afterward, the fort was set on fire and burned down.

-© Kathy Alexander/Legends of America, updated November 2022.
+©Kathy Alexander/Legends of America, updated November 2025.

 Also See: